D.C. United makes an early goal stand up, collects a crucial win over the Red Bulls

 “Probably not the nicest game to watch, but you know [what] we have to do,” Losada said.

-With the return of Paul Arriola and Andy Najar, two of United’s most important players, Losada fielded a fairly strong lineup, though neither was at full strength and left early.
+With the return of Paul Arriola and Andy Najar, two of United’s most important players, Losada fielded a fairly strong lineup, though neither was at full strength and both left early.
 He was still missing attackers Edison Flores and Yordy Reyna, but Arriola provided flank weaponry and high energy while Najar elevated the ability to attack out of the back.

 As recently as Tuesday night, the pair was listed as “out” on the team’s injury report with groin (Arriola) and hamstring (Najar) ailments.